Jyotirm0y/competitive-programming-1/README.md

 For UVa problems, `freopen` can often not be used.
 But to make testing easier:

-Run passing your inpur and output streams:
+Run passing your input and output streams:

 `$ ./a.out input myoutput`